 In Shaded and Rendered display modes, you may want to turn off edges and internal wires drawing in this way:

 Model.Shaded.ShowEdges = false; Model.Shaded.ShowInternalWires = false; Model.Rendered.ShowEdges = false;

 Many transparent objects will for sure slow down drawing.
-Keep their number at the minimum or keep low their triangles count.
+Keep their number at the minimum or keep low their triangle count.

-A complex multilevel scene structure using Block/BlockReference will allow saving memory but in general, does not improve the frame rate.
+A complex multilevel scene structure using Block/BlockReference will allow saving memory but in general will not improve the frame rate.

-The bigger is the scene number of segments/triangles the slower will be to be drawn.
-You can try reducing the overall segments/triangles count calling Model.Entities.RegenAllCurved() with the biggest acceptable deviation (chordal error) tolerance.
+The bigger is the scene number of segments/triangles the slower will be dynamic movements.
+You can try reducing the segments/triangles total count calling Model.Entities.RegenAllCurved(<deviation>) with the biggest acceptable deviation (chordal error) tolerance.